Payroll Calculator - what's inside our spreadsheet?

 Regular & Overtime Hours

-Overtime hours typically begin after an employee works 40 hours a week.
-Overtime pay is one-and-a-half times the normal rate of pay.
-However, you can set overtime hours and overtime rate.
+Overtime normally begins after an employee has worked 40 hours in a week.
+Overtime is paid at one and a half times the normal rate of pay.
+However, you can set the overtime hours and the overtime rate.

-Our spreadsheet handle taxes such as State Tax, Federal Income, Social Security, Medicare.
+Our spreadsheet handles taxes such as State Tax, Federal Income, Social Security, and Medicare.

 A deduction is any money you subtract from an employee’s total wages.